Pandi3a/Docx2HTML/README.md

 # Docx2HTML
 Python script to convert multiple docx files to html

--Use Linux
+- Use Linux.
--Make sure scripts are executable.
+- Make sure scripts are executable.
--Install python library mammoth
+- Install python library mammoth.

 1. Place all DOCX files inside the script directory.